what is jetpack plugin used for

 • Lazy loading for images

-• Automatic plugin/theme updates
+• Automatic plugin and theme updates

 • Site activity log